 Luego tendremos un picnic Almuerzo en Choquequiraw y luego descenderemos a la caída de Pajchayoc.

 Después de visitar el sitio, viene el almuerzo para regresar al Cañón de Apurímac, que es Playa, donde pasamos la noche cerca del río exactamente en el primer campamento.

 Today we will leave the campsite extremely early in the morning after the breakfast, we’ll hike 4 hours uphill to Capuliyoc, where will have the last lunch with your expedition team.
 After lunch we still have 2 more hours of hiking to Cachora Andean village, finally since this point we take the bus to Cusco in order to get back by late in the afternoon to Cusco.

 Pre-departure briefing: You will meet your Choquequiraw Trek” guide and group in our office for an orientation before your trek.
-At this time, we will provide you with the duffle bags which will be carried by our Porters.
 The meeting will be at 6:00 PM the evening before the trip begins.
 In case you can’t come at this time “please let us know” to coordinate another time.

 Touristic Transport: You will be picked up from your hotel in Cusco in the morning and will travel by private transportation to Capuliyoc the starting point of the trek to Choquequiraw.

 Adventure Experienced Inka Choquequiraw trek Tour Guide: English speaking, professionally educated, and official tour guide with tourism certification.
 They all grew up in this region and have a true passion to teach others about their heritage.
 Your guide will explain the culture and surroundings along the entire route, including leading your group in ancient ceremonies!
 He or she will keep you safe, sound, and comfortable on your trek so that you can enjoy your time along the Inca path and will ensure you are safe and happy.